satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 Let's consider a simple example:
 Depending on the web server architecture, it is often allowed to pass the session ID not via Cookies, but via Query parameters (this is especially possible if the user blocks cookies).
 As a result, when attempting to authorize, the attacker is given the session ID (e.g. `/login?sid=ABCDEFGH....`.
-Using phishing or any other methods, he can force the user to click on the link where his session ID is specified and authorize, after which the attacker is authorized along with the user.
+Using phishing or any other methods, they can force the user to click on the link where their session ID is specified and authorize, after which the attacker is authorized along with the user.

 #### Mitigation